 Heater Guard rail: Shall be constructed of clear Cedar, Alder or Hemlock, to surround heater.
 Dimensions shall match UL requirements for proper spacing between heater and guard rail.

 Door: Shall be one of four standard Helo® types. helo® Model AG 24/80: 2’0” x 6’8” All-Glass tempered, bronze tinted with appropriate hinges, latch and door handles, pre-hung on clear Cedar (or Mahogany) jamb; or, Helo® Model DF 24/80: 2’0” x 6’8” of vertical grain Douglas Fir rails with sealed, double pane, tempered glass window (15’ x 64”), pre-hung on clear Cedar (or Mahogany) jamb; or 36/80 version of doors above for commercial installations.
-All doors include handles, casing, iamb, and threshold.
+All doors include handles, casing, jamb, and threshold (installer must provide threshold on larger doors).

 Handicap accessible commercial sauna doors available: Model AG36/80, All-Glass 36″ x 80″; or DF 36/80, Douglas Fir 3’0” x 6’8”